-In specific circumstances, and only if safety and the educational experience is not jeopardized, the chair may decide to overenroll a course by one or two students.
-The decision will be made by the chair, in consultation with the instructor, and cannot be appealed.
+In specific circumstances, and only if safety and the educational experience is not jeopardized, individual instructors may overenroll a course by one or two students.
+The decision will be made by the instructor and cannot be appealed.

-1.12.
+1.14.
 Moodle